HexaEightTeam/session-js-spa-https/README.md

 Sample Integrations

+Static Web Site Generator tool Demos:

-**[Sessions Demo on mobirisesite.com](https://hexaeight-session.mobirisesite.com) - Fully functional authentication Site was built using Mobirise Fre desktop tool and published to their site using the Publish feature.**
+**[Sessions Demo on mobirisesite.com](https://hexaeight-session.mobirisesite.com) - Fully functional authentication Site was built using Mobirise Free desktop tool and published to their site using the Publish feature.**

 **[Sessions Demo on nicepage.io](https://hexaeight-session.nicepage.io/) - Site was built using NicePage Free desktop tool and published to their site.
 (Post authentication capabilities will be added to site shortly for demo purposes)**

-Additional integrations (Angular, React, Vue and more) will be added shortly to show case the capability of authenticating multiple external sites using a single self hosted token server
+Framework Demos :

+Coming Soon...

 **Limitation : This authentication works only for Single Page Applications.**